KavehZaf/NTNU_Presentations/NTNU_TeamBatterySeminar/PresentationText.md

 In terms of Operational challenges!
 It is challenging to operate Battery energy storages and flexible demands reliably and economically!
-This means right use of demand response. value the end user flexibility for local system- and wide grid serices.
+This means right use of demand response, the end user flexibility for local system- and wide grid serices.
-This also means simulating and operating the future electricity grid in the presence of future local energy and flexibility markets
+This also means simulating and operating the future electricity grid senarios

 Slide9:
 What are the limitation of today gird and operational tools?
 Classical single-period OPF does not offer a possibility for optimal operation scheduling of storage and flexible demand!

-We aim to develop the geneartion of Multi period ACOPF: High computational time is an issue within this approach!
+We aim to develop the geneartion of Multi period ACOPF: High computational time is an obvious side effect!
 Developting MPOPF is an extremely challenging task in terms of
-1. non linear and non-convexity of the ACOPF problem.
+1. Mathematical compexity: non linear and non-convexity of the ACOPF problem
-2. This is a large problem with respect ot the time and space
+2. This is a problem  with respect ot the time and space when you simulate large system for longer horizon.
-3. Involves stochastic generation and load
+3. Involves stochastic senarios for generation and load

 All in all, hardware is reaching to its limit wrt the cpu clock speed!